Cumberland House, Saskatchewan: Fur trade depot

 As in much of Canada, the first European visitors were probably coureurs des bois, who left no records.
 The first European known to have passed the site was Louis-Joseph Gaultier de La Vérendrye, in the spring of 1749.
 A private fur trader, Joseph Frobisher, set up a temporary post on Cumberland Lake in 1772.
 Samuel Hearne established the permanent HBC post in 1774.
-It is sometimes said to be the first inland post of the company, which was strictly Henley House in 1743, but that was an isolated event.
+It is sometimes said to be the first inland post of the company, which was strictly speaking Henley House, established in 1743, but that was an isolated event.
 Cumberland House was the first post established when the inland policy was adopted.
 Hearne took the Grass River (Manitoba) route from York Factory which led him to Cumberland Lake.
 A month after Hearne had finished building, Thomas and Joseph Frobisher arrived on their way to intercept HBC furs at Frog Portage.
 The next year, Mathew Cocking was in charge, and the two Frobishers reappeared, along with Alexander Henry the elder.

 From 1778 to 1804, it was the administrative centre of the western posts.
 In 1793, the North West Company built a competing post nearby.
 About the same time, the Hudson's Bay Company fort was moved to a new site across from the North West Company post.
 In 1821, the two forts were merged.
 At the time, there were 30 men at the post and about the same number of women and children.
 The post declined after about 1830 but revived somewhat with the introduction of steamboats on the river in 1874.
 By 1980, the powder magazine and the house of the Hudson's Bay Company manager were still there.